Research Affiliates

 Portrait

 Josefa Stiegler is a political scientist working at the intersections of feminist security studies, urban studies and decolonial theory.
 She has an interdisciplinary background with a doctoral degree in political science (University of Vienna) and master degrees in urban studies (Malmö University) and gender studies (University of Vienna).
 Her dissertation “Em Nome do Estado: A Feminist, Decolonial Analysis of Everyday (In)Securities in Rio de Janeiro’s Favelas” explored how (in)securities in Rio’s favelas are marked by spatiality and shaped by racial and gendered (post)colonial hierarchies, empirically centering on the political activism of mothers of victims of police violence.
 Josefa is curious about questions of how security and space relate to each other to produce gendered, classed and racialized inequalities and insecurities, particularly at the urban margins.
 She is currently laying the foundations of her future research project, which seeks to investigate how the long-term effects of everyday urban violence and (in)securities are locally experienced in northwestern Stockholm.
+Since April 2024, Josefa is a postdoctoral researcher at the Institute for Urban and Regional Research (ISR) of the Austrian Academy of Sciences.

 Contact: emelia.warzewska@univie.ac.at